mitchpaulus/neobem/doc/tutorials.md

 ```

 This will produce the exact same objects as before.
 But we now can trust
-that our names will be correct, we went from 35 lines to 17, and added a
+that our names will be correct, we went from 35 lines to 17, and adding
-new constant schedule like this is just one more line.
+a new constant schedule like this is just one more line.

 Let's discuss what we've seen here - Here's the official grammar for
 defining a function (named `lambda_def` in the grammar):